Skip to main content

 My name is Cherylann Marois

-1. I am a 60+ woman.
+1. I am a 65 year old woman.
 My style and beliefs can best be described as eclectic

-2. I am single though you will find references to my husband, the Professor.
-He doesn't live with me or even in the same town as me but we have been in a relationship for 20 + years.
+2. I am single though you will find references to my husband, E. He doesn't live with me or even in the same town as me but we have been in a relationship for 20 + years.

 3. I no longer work for a living due to Fibromyalgia and Dysthymia ( constant body pain and an unending depression).
 I have other health-related issues including obesity, diabetes, high cholesterol etc.